FatimaLearnsCyber/Active-Directory-Attack-Detection-Threat-Telemetry-Lab/README.md

 ```
 Add the targeted account password to the passwords.txt file.

-(Got Alot of errors working with crowbar so I switched to Hydra)
+(Encountered multiple errors while using Crowbar, so switched to Hydra for more reliable execution.)

 ```bash
 hydra -t 1 -l Roshni -P passwords.txt (TARGET-IP) rdp